 Zest of a small lemon, finely grated

-A splash of sweet anise liqueur (anisette or sambuca)
+A good pour of sweet anise liqueur (anisette or sambuca)

 Mix all the ingredients together until they form a smooth and uniform whole.
 Pour into a greased pie pan and bake at 180°C/350°F for about 45 minutes, or until completely set and golden brown on top.